EDUCBA

 SQL Tutorial

 Structures Query Language is the abbreviation of SQL.
 To access and manipulate the databases, we use SQL.
-In 1986, the American National Standards Institute (ANSI) made SQL as the standard.
+In 1986, the American National Standards Institute (ANSI) made SQL the standard.
 In 1987, the International organization for standardization (ISO) made SQL as the standard.
 SQL can perform the following functions:

 • Queries can be executed against the database in SQL.